This is the featured image of the Control Your Drum Roll Build Ups in a Different Way blog article.

 ~Snare Drum 1

-Next, we will multiply our snare drum to create a so-called, roll.
-While every other multiplied sample will be decreased by -5 dB and gradually speeded up in order to create a more exciting groove sequence.
+Next, we will multiply our snare drum to create a so-called roll.
+At the same time, every other multiplied sample will be decreased by -5 dB and gradually speeded up in order to create a more exciting groove sequence.
 Let us hear it again.

 ~Snare Drum roll 1